Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 • Maintenance and inspection of flange connections or brackets

-• Plant modifications with external trades (e.g. welding, dismantling)
+• Plant modifications involving external trades (e.g. welding, dismantling)

 • Corrosion protection work , often in several stages at different levels

-This often involves working across multiple shifts , sometimes with multiple platforms at the same time – in a confined space, with coordinated access to defined work windows .
+This often involves working across multiple shifts , sometimes with several stages simultaneously – in a very confined space, with coordinated access to defined work windows .

-Which stage fits which part of the system?
+Which stage is suitable for which part of the plant?

 Area of application Requirements Suitable stage

-Pipe network (outside/top) many obstacles, long range, side access Articulated boom 20–28 m diesel
+Pipeline network (outside/top) many obstacles, long reach, side access Articulated telescope 20–28 m Diesel

-Chimneys, reactors great height, freestanding, high load capacity Telescope 30–38 m Diesel
+Chimneys, reactors great height, freestanding, high load-bearing capacity Telescope 30–38 m Diesel

-Courtyard with pipe bridges narrow access, small turning radius Compact articulated telescope (e.g. 16 m electric)
+Courtyard with pipe bridges narrow access road, small turning radius Compact articulated telescope (e.g. 16 m electric)

 Pumping station in Halle emission-free, sensitive soil Electric scissor lift with non-marking tires

-Boiler house or filter area narrow aisles, clearance heights <2 m Special articulated telescope with hybrid drive or compact basket boom
+boiler house or filter area narrow passageways, clearance heights <2 m Special articulated telescopic boom with hybrid drive or compact basket arm

-Tank farm or loading area ATEX requirements, no radio, low floor load ATEX-compliant scissor lift or special solution on request
+Tank farm or loading area ATEX requirements, no radio frequency, low floor load ATEX-compliant scissor lift or special solution on request

-Temporary installation work (cable routes, sensors) flexible access to different heights, changing locations Self-propelled articulated platform with high lateral working area
+Temporary installation work (cable trays, sensors) flexible access to different heights, changing deployment locations Self-propelled articulated platform with high lateral working area

-Walkways with grating low dead weight, large-area load distribution Compact electric scissor lift with wide footprint
+Walkways with grating low dead weight, large-area load distribution Compact electric scissor lift with a wide base

-Several stages in parallel operation Space requirements, coordination, radio freedom, coordinated work areas Articulated telescopes with defined ranges of motion
+Several stages operating in parallel Space requirements, coordination, freedom from radio interference, coordinated work areas Articulated telescopes with defined ranges of motion

-Telescopic boom lifts offer maximum height, a large reach, and are fast – but they require open space and plenty of room to pivot .
-Perfect for open spaces, tank roofs, cooling towers, or vertical reactors .
+Telescopic platforms offer maximum height, a large reach, and are fast – but require clear space and plenty of room to swivel .
+Perfect for open areas, tank roofs, cooling towers, or vertical reactors .

-Articulated boom lifts are more flexible, more compact, and ideal for working around corners, over pipe bridges, or between pipes .
-They are often the only practical solution, especially in courtyards, pipe networks, or halls with intermediate levels .
+Articulated telescopic booms are more flexible, compact, and ideal for working around corners, over pipe bridges, or between conduits .
+Especially in courtyards, pipe networks, or halls with intermediate levels, they are often the only practical solution.

-Important: It's not just about the height - it's about whether you can even reach the work area without touching pipes or steel beams.
+Important: It's not just about the height – but about whether you can even reach the work area without touching pipes or steel beams.

-What operators specifically demand – and is often forgotten
+What operators specifically demand – and what is often forgotten

-Some requirements are immediately clear: UVV (accident prevention regulations), CE (certificates), and certification.
-But many orders fail due to details:
+Some requirements are immediately clear: accident prevention regulations, CE marking, and documentation.
+But many projects fail due to details:

-• Forgotten particle filter → no access to emission-sensitive areas
+• Particulate filter forgotten → no access to emission-sensitive areas

-• Devices too wide or too heavy → no access to walkways or gratings
+• Equipment too wide or too heavy → no access to walkways or grating

 • No machine documentation or test reports → prohibition of use by operator

-• Platform with too small basket → no 2-man work with tools possible
+• Stage with basket that is too small → no 2-person work with tools possible

 Conclusion: Anyone who takes industrial applications seriously plans every detail – from machine dimensions to basket load and turning radius.

 6. ATEX zones?
-If so, standard platforms are taboo.
+If so, standard stages are taboo.

-If you don’t clarify these questions, you’ll end up with the wrong device on day X – or won’t even be on site at all.
+Anyone who doesn't clarify these questions will end up on day X with the wrong equipment – or not even on the premises at all.

 Conclusion: In industrial plants, expertise counts more than equipment height

-Industrial operations in refineries, power plants, and chemical plants pose technical and organizational challenges that go far beyond standard construction sites.
-Heights, obstacles, safety zones, and time constraints require precise planning and suitable machinery.
+Industrial applications in refineries, power plants, and chemical plants present technical and organizational challenges that go far beyond standard construction sites.
+Heights, obstacles, safety zones, and time pressure necessitate precise planning and suitable machinery.

-A stage that fits on paper may be useless on site—or pose a safety risk.
-Those working in these areas need experience with sensitive equipment , technical understanding, and a landlord who knows what really works.
+A stage that fits on paper can be useless on site – or even pose a safety risk.
+Anyone working in these areas needs experience with sensitive equipment , technical understanding, and a rental company that knows what actually works.

 Rectangle_1 - BIBERGER